triton-inference-server/python_backend/README.md

 ```

-In addition to the `inference_request.stream_exec` function that allows you to
+In addition to the `inference_request.exec(decoupled=True)` function that
-execute blocking inference requests, `inference_request.async_stream_exec`
+allows you to execute blocking inference requests on decoupled models,
-allows you to perform async inference requests.
-This can be useful when you do
+`inference_request.async_exec(decoupled=True)` allows you to perform async
+inference requests.
+This can be useful when you do not need the result of the
-not need the result of the inference immediately.
-Using `async_exec` function,
+inference immediately.
+Using `async_exec` function, it is possible to have
-it is possible to have multiple inflight inference requests and wait for the
+multiple inflight inference requests and wait for the responses only when
-responses only when needed.
-Example below shows how to use `async_stream_exec`:
+needed.
+Example below shows how to use `async_exec`:

 ```python
 import triton_python_backend_utils as pb_utils